 This project considers ways in which digital technologies can distract us from other people and disrupt our moral attention, and ways in which digital technologies might enhance our interpersonal relationships and develop our moral attention.
 Using a case study method, I will be examining various digital technologies and interviewing designers who created them and users who experience them to develop a more nuanced and complex understanding of the ways in which such technologies influence moral attention.
 The project focuses on a variety of digital media including digital games, mobile applications, websites, and social media.
 It analyzes how technology can make people more attentive to morally salient information, and how technology can undermine moral attention.

-“Buddhist-Inspired Self-Tracking Apps: Tracking Emotions and Values in a Digital Era,” in Journal of Japanese Associations for Digital Humanities (forthcoming)
+“Buddhist-Inspired Self-Tracking Apps: Tracking Emotions and Values in a Digital Era,” in Journal of Japanese Associations for Digital Humanities (Fall, 2020)